-Common questions asked concerning the St James Place Conveyancing Panel
+Examples of recent questions relating to the St James Place Conveyancing Panel

 I have a mortgage with St James Place.
-Conveyancing was finalised 12 months ago.
-Should I wish to rent out my property and do not currently have a buy-to-let mortgage do I need to remortgage to a BTL mortgage or inform St James Place?
+Conveyancing was finalised some time ago.
+In the event that I decide to rent out the flat and do not currently have a buy-to-let mortgage do I need to remortgage to a BTL mortgage or inform St James Place?

-You must advise St James Place in advance of letting out your property as this is likely to be a breach of St James Place’s mortgage conditions.
-In many cases banks or building societies will permit you to let out your former home without needing to switch to a buy-to-let mortgage but some lenders will add a surcharge to your mortgage rate to reflect the higher risk.
+St James Place must be informed of your intention before renting your property as this is likely to be a breach of St James Place’s mortgage conditions.
+It may be that St James Place will allow you to rent out your former home without needing to switch to a buy-to-let mortgage but some lenders will add a surcharge to your mortgage rate to reflect the higher risk.
 You should contact St James Place directly.
-You need not do this via a St James Place conveyancing panel lawyer.
+It should not be necessary to do this via a St James Place conveyancing panel solicitor.

-Complaining to St James Place about their conveyancing panel is unlikely to yield much of a response.
+There is little point in complaining directly to St James Place.
 All solicitors and conveyancer must have a complaints procedure.
-You can get information from the solicitor’s or conveyancer’s website or ask at their office.
+Usually one can find this information from the solicitor’s or conveyancer’s website or ask at their office.
 They must tell you about it if you ask.

 The Legal Ombudsman will make sure that your complaint is addressed by the solicitor.
 It can also advise you how to complain.